 Editor’s note: This article contains details of alleged abuse and may be disturbing to some readers

 “The first time he strangled me, I remember very clearly.
 Basically, he left the bathroom in a mess and when I told him about it, he thought I was making things up and offending him again [and] he doesn’t like it when people ‘say things that aren’t true.’
 He got very flushed and said it’s not true and then stapled me to the floor and that’s the first time he strangled me.
-I couldn’t breathe for 10 seconds and I thought ‘Oh my god, I am going to die,” she said.
+I couldn’t breathe for 10 seconds and I thought ‘Oh my god, I am going to die.'”

 The chaos of the pandemic convinced Tse to allow her son to stay in Taiwan with his father, waiting for things to cool down.
 But months after the father and son arrived, Tse received a shocking letter.